jeheungryu/website/about.md

 ## **Works in Progress**

-- "Dirty Work and the Americanization of Korean Firms." (with <a href="http://www.sas.rochester.edu/psc/stone/index.html" target="_blank">Randall W. Stone</a>).
 - "Predicting FDI Inflows: Exploring a Non-linear Relationship Between Peace Years, Natural Resources, and Rule of Law" (with <a href="http://www.hyesungkim.org/" target="_blank">Hye-Sung Kim </a>).
 -
 {: style="font-size: 85%"}